Tantrisse/Factorio-mods-manager/README.md

 The correct mod name to use is the last part of the URL : `bobplates`.

+Note that some mod URL's may appear to contain spaces.
+In this case, substitute the space with a `%20`

+Example: `https://mods.factorio.com/mod/Flow Control` turns into `Flow%20Control`

 ## On the error "version `GLIBC_2.18' not found"

 If you encounter an error about **GLIBC 2.18** not found, you can install it using [this thread on the factorio forum by **millisa**](https://forums.factorio.com/viewtopic.php?t=54654#p324493).